unrealwork/atsd-use-cases/how-to/marathon/capacity-and-usage/README.md

   axibase/atsd-sandbox:latest
 ```

-The sandbox container includes both ATSD and [Axibase Collector](https://github.com/axibase/axibase-collector/blob/master/jobs/docker.md) instances, and the command will upload the needed xml files to ATSD and Axibase Collector.
+The sandbox container includes both ATSD and [Axibase Collector](https://github.com/axibase/axibase-collector/blob/master/jobs/docker.md) instances.
+The command uploads the needed XML files to ATSD and Axibase Collector.

-> If you would like to import files manually, follow these instructions for [manual upload](manual-upload.md).
+> If you would like to import files manually, follow the instructions for [manual upload](manual-upload.md).

-The Collector instance installed in the sandbox container will automatically start historizing statistics from the local Docker engine.
+The Collector instance installed in the sandbox container automatically starts historizing statistics from the local Docker engine.

-Wait until the sandbox is initialized and 'All applications started.' message is displayed.
+Wait until the sandbox initializes and you see `All applications started` in the logs.

 ```sh
 docker logs -f atsd-sandbox